MaccccD/Eye-P-Locator-Game/README.md

 - Fictional Drug Cartel Investigation: Players take on the role of a detective helping the police investigate an illegal drug trading cartel.
 -  Fictional Marketplace Locations: Each decoded location reveals a new lead in the investigation, bringing the player closer to dismantling the cartel.

+To download this game, please follow the following steps:

+i.
+Navigate to the Code section in the repository by clicking the green button dropdown menu.

+ii.
+Select the "Download Zip" option.
+This will download the zip version of the game.

+iii.
+Once the zip has finished downloading, Unzip the project via right-clicking >>> extract all files >> extract.

+iv.
+Double click on the ".exe" file and play :)